Loss Overview

 SPLADE Loss

 The SpladeLoss implements a specialized loss function for SPLADE (Sparse Lexical and Expansion) models.
-It combines a main loss function with regularization terms to control efficiency:
+It combines a main loss function with regularization terms to balance effectiveness and efficiency:

 CSR Loss